mohsen2986/DynamicUiProject/README.md

 *   **Serialization:** Uses `kotlinx.serialization` to parse JSON responses into type-safe Kotlin data models (`ComponentResponseDto`).
 *   **KMP Shared Module:** Core data models, API interfaces, and business logic reside in the `shared` module, accessible by platform-specific modules.
 *   **Fake Remote Data Source:** A `FakeKtorRemoteDataSource` is implemented to provide mock API responses, facilitating development without a live backend.
+*   **Real Mock Remote Web Server:** A Ktor-based mock backend that exposes HTTP endpoints returning `ComponentResponseDto` JSON, simulating a real API for offline development and fast iteration.
+*   **iOS Target Support:** The project is built with Kotlin Multiplatform and includes a shared architecture prepared for iOS integration.
+The shared module is fully compatible with iOS targets, enabling future expansion without changes to core logic.
+*   **Retry Button on Error:** The error state includes a retry action that allows users to re-fetch data and recover from failed requests.
+*   **Pull-to-Refresh:** The UI supports pull-to-refresh, allowing users to manually refresh the rendered component and fetch the latest data from the server.
+*   **Theming (Material Design 3 advanced features):** The app implements Material Design 3 theming with support for dynamic and structured UI styling, providing a consistent and modern visual experience.
+*   **Persistence Beyond Configuration Changes:** Component state is fully preserved across configuration changes such as screen rotations
+*   **Unit Tests:** Unit tests for the data layer, domain logic,mappers for some of the logic and data implemented.

 ## What is Not Implemented

-*   **iOS Target Support:** While the project uses Kotlin Multiplatform, an iOS target has not been implemented at this stage.
-*   **Retry Button on Error:** The error state currently displays a message, but a "Retry" button to re-fetch data is not yet implemented.
-*   **Pull-to-Refresh:** The functionality to pull down to refresh the component is not implemented.
 *   **Input Validation:** No explicit validation rules are applied to user inputs (e.g., ensuring number input is indeed a number within a range).
-*   **Theming (Material Design 3 advanced features):** Basic theming is present, but advanced Material Design 3 features or custom theming beyond the default setup are not extensively implemented.
-*   **Persistence Beyond Configuration Changes:** Component state is not persisted when the application is closed or in the background.
-*   **Unit Tests:** Unit tests for the data layer, domain logic, or UI components are not yet included.

 ## Screenshots / Screen Recording